Frustrated by your dog's behavior? Hearing conflicting advice? If nothing you've tried has worked,

 me tailor my services to your specific needs.

-confirmed, a deposit of $50 will be required to secure your appointment.
+is scheduled and confirmed, a $50 deposit will be required to secure it.

 * The CBCC-KA designation by the Certification Council For Professional Dog Trainers requires extensive knowledge of canine fears, phobias and aggression problems.
 It requires at least 500 hours